-He then joined the scriptwriting team on 2002 comedy-drama series Lovebites.
-Inspired by Stephen Hickey-directed movie Hopeless (2000), the show centred on the messy love lives of a group of 20-somethings.
-Two of Brechin-Smith's Lovebites scripts were nominated for the same award (Best Comedy Script) at the 2003 NZ Television Awards.
-Another nomination in the same category came at the 2005 NZ Screen Awards, this time for his work on Gibson Group show The Strip (2003).
-The comedy-drama series centred on a workaholic lawyer (Luanne Gordon) who decides to change her life and run a male strip club.
+Brechin-Smith then joined the scriptwriting team on comedy-drama Lovebites.
+Inspired by ensemble movie Hopeless (2000), the series followed the messy love lives of a group of 20-somethings.
+Two of Brechin-Smith's eight and a half Lovebites scripts were nominated for Best Comedy Script at the 2003 NZ Television Awards.
+Another nomination followed in 2005, this time for his work on Gibson Group show The Strip (2003).
+The comedy-drama series centred on a workaholic lawyer (Luanne Gordon) who opens a male strip club.

-Brechin-Smith won Best Drama Script at the 2005 NZ Screen Awards for The Insiders Guide to Happiness; the follow-up series netted him Best Drama Script at the 2006 Qantas TV Awards.
-Both Happiness and Love won gongs for Best Drama Series.
+Brechin-Smith won Best Drama Script at the 2005 NZ Screen Awards for Insiders Guide, and was nominated for a Qantas TV Award.
+The follow-up series netted him a Qantas Award for Best Drama Script.
+Both shows won gongs for Best Drama Series.
 The first episode of The Insiders Guide to Love, written by Brechin-Smith, was studied as part of the Advanced Diploma of Professional Screenwriting at Melbourne's RMIT University.

-He then created and wrote The Hothouse (2007), a contemporary urban drama series about people crossing the line between right and wrong into messy grey moral areas.
+He then created and wrote The Hothouse (2007), an urban drama series about people crossing the line between right and wrong into messy moral areas.
 Brechin-Smith wanted to show "what happens when someone who upholds the law commits a terrible crime and realises they might get away with it".
 The series was nominated for 10 awards at the 2008 Qantas TV Awards, including Best Drama.

-In 2008, he co-wrote (with Kelly Kilgour) 48 Hour short Māori Detective and the Boogie Fever, which scooped the Wellington regional section of the competition.
-In 2009, Brechin-Smith joined the writing team on The Cult, a mystery-thriller series about family members attempting to rescue their loved ones from a dangerous cult.
-He co-wrote this first episode (with Insiders Guide's Peter Cox).
-The show's sales spanned from Portugal to Brazil; Russian state broadcaster Rossiya 1 also commissioned their own remake.
+In 2008, Brechin-Smith co-wrote (with Sam Kelly and Kelly Kilgour) 48 Hour short Māori Detective and the Boogie Fever, which scooped the Wellington regional section of the competition.
+The following year he joined the writing team on The Cult, a mystery-thriller series about family members attempting to rescue their loved ones from a dangerous cult.
+He has co-writing credits on every episode with Insiders Guide's Peter Cox, including this first episode.
+The show's sales included Portugal and Brazil.
+Russian state broadcaster Russia 1 also filmed a remake in Cuba.

-He holds an Master of Arts (with Distinction) in Scriptwriting from Victoria University's International Institute of Modern Letters.
+In 2015 Brechin-Smith got a Master of Arts (with Distinction) in Scriptwriting at Victoria University's International Institute of Modern Letters.
 He was awarded the David Carson-Parker Embassy Prize for best MA folio project.

 Linda Burgess, 'Old footage made like new' (Review of War News) - The Dominion Post, 23 June 2014